Summer School (1987 film): Reception

-Summer School holds a 56% approval rating on Rotten Tomatoes based on 34 reviews; the average rating is 5.4/10 indicating mixed or average reviews.
+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 27 out of 100 based on 9 critics, indicating "generally unfavorable reviews".

 Roger Ebert gave the film ½ out of four stars, calling it "listless, leisurely and unspirited".

-Metacritic gave the film a score of 27 based on 9 reviews, indicating "generally unfavorable reviews".
+Box office

 The film grossed $35.7 million in the United States, becoming the 32nd highest-grossing film of 1987.

-DVD release
+Home media

 A bare-bones DVD edition of Summer School was released by Paramount Home Entertainment in 2004.
 This was followed by a special edition DVD, known as the "Life's a Beach Edition", which was released on May 22, 2007.